BinaryMuse/fluxxor/site/contents/guides/async-data.md

 In any decently complex JavaScript web application, you'll likely need to fetch data from an external source, and this means dealing with asynchronous data fetching.
 It's not always very obvious how to structure this activity in a flux application.

-The short answer is, in order to ensure that all the stores in your application have a chance to respond to the successful (or unsuccessful) loading of asynchronous data, you should fire additional actions from your asynchronous handlers to indicate when loading fails or succeeds.
+The short answer is: in order to ensure that all the stores in your application have a chance to respond to the successful (or unsuccessful) loading of asynchronous data, you should fire additional actions from your asynchronous handlers to indicate when loading fails or succeeds.
 Let's look at an example.

 > Note: The code for this example is [available in the GitHub repository](https://github.com/BinaryMuse/fluxxor/tree/master/examples/async/).
-Note that Faker and Lo-Dash are loaded via CDN in `index.html`.
+Note that Faker and Lo-Dash are loaded via CDN in `index.html`, and the application makes use of Lo-Dash methods when appropriate.

 This application simulates an asynchronous API using `setTimeout` that performs two operations: